Virtek Vision Unveils Game-Changing Iris 3D Software Update For Enhanced Productivity And Controlled Workflow

-(MENAFN- PR Newswire) WATERLOO, ON, Oct.
-31, 2023 /PRNewswire/ -- Virtek Vision announces the latest release of its IrisTM 3D software with advanced features that deliver more information and control to the operator during the manufacturing process, helping to increase productivity.
+WATERLOO, ONTARIO, CANADA, November 1, 2023 /EINPresswire / -- Virtek Vision announces the latest release of its IrisTM 3D software with advanced features that deliver more information and control to the operator during the manufacturing process, helping to increase productivity.
 Now, with CAD Visualization capability, users can visualize the final project in three dimensions before assembly begins.
-And, to accelerate manufacture of more complex assemblies and one-off projects, Iris 3D enables users to "Pick-and-Project" (PnP) specific components directly from CAD data without having to create unique work files.
+And, to accelerate manufacture of more complex assemblies and one-off projects, Iris 3D enables users to“Pick-and-Project” (PnP) specific components directly from CAD data without having to create unique work files.

 Virtek's Iris 3D combines laser projection with 3D vision technology to locate an object in 3D space instantaneously.
 By projecting laser outlines directly onto the part surface, the system guides operators through each step of a process, eliminating operator error, and removing manual measurements and physical templates.